drunomics/nuxtjs-drupal-ce/README.md

 - `useLocalizedMenuEndpoint`: If enabled, the menu endpoint will use a language prefix as configured by [nuxtjs/i18n](https://v8.i18n.nuxtjs.org) module.
 Defaults to `true`.

-- `exposeAPIRouteRules`: If enabled, the module will create a server API that proxies requests through the Drupal backend.
-Defaults to `true`.
+- `exposeAPIRouteRules`: If enabled, the module will create a Nitro server handler that proxies API requests to Drupal backend.
+Defaults to `true` for SSR (it's disabled for SSG).

 ## Overriding options with environment variables
 Runtime config values can be overriden with environment variables via `NUXT_PUBLIC_` prefix, example overrides: